ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 * NVIDIA GeForce MX250 (2GB, driver version 445.87)

 ## Known issues
+Showing the frames in the gui slows down the perceived responsiveness of the app.
+This could be solved optimizing the queue of the frames and the conversion between np.array frame type to QImage.

 ## Reference
 If you're interested looking into the Face Mask detection stuff take a look at this paper (in that you can find a GitHub Repo with a lot of training images and links to positive/negative images databases):